emilynorton/emilynorton/README.md

 - 👀 I’m interested in an accessible web and a kind web
 - 👀 I'm interested in a world where people are safe and sovereign, and have good housing, food, and healthcare.
 - 🌱 I’m currently learning animation
-- 💞️ I’m looking to collaborate on improving healthcare for all
+- 💞️ I’m looking to collaborate on projects that help people, spirit, planet
 - 📫 How to reach me ...emilyfgb@gmail.com

 <!---